LUWIZ

 Off-site authority and share of voice

-This is the most counterintuitive discovery.
+This is the most counterintuitive finding.
 Off-site brand mentions correlate more strongly with AI citations than Domain Rating.
-And share of voice, your frequency of appearance in AI answers, is not measured in any traditional SEO tool: you have to query the models directly.
+And share of voice, your frequency of appearance in AI answers, is not measured in any classic SEO tool: you have to query the models directly.

 47.9%

 An Ahrefs analysis of 200,000 domains (Dec.
-2025) shows that off-site mentions (YouTube 0.737, Reddit, Wikipedia) correlate more with AI citations than Domain Rating (0.266).
-Authority is earned as much outside your site as on it.
+2025) shows that off-site mentions (YouTube, Reddit, Wikipedia) correlate more with AI citations (up to 0.737) than Domain Rating (0.266).
+Authority is earned as much off your site as on it.

-Learning GEO follows a logical progression: you consolidate SEO, you understand the engines, you structure for citation, you build authority, then you measure.
+Learning GEO follows a logical progression: you consolidate SEO, understand the engines, structure for citation, build authority, then measure.
 Skipping steps produces optimizations without foundations.

 Consolidate the SEO basics

 Master indexing, internal linking and expert content.
-Without a readable and structured page, no AI citation is possible.
-It is the non-negotiable foundation.
+Without a readable, structured page, no AI citation is possible.
+This is the non-negotiable base.

 Understand how generative engines work